riascho/Testing-CheatSheet/README.md

   Also import the unit function that we want to test.

 - **Calling** the `it` or `test` function. **First parameter** is a string that defines what is being tested and what the expectations are in a short and concise manner. **Second parameter** is a callback function that executes the unit function.
 It also calls the `expect` function with the result from the unit function execution.
 This is chained with a method that describes what the expected outcome should be (success criteria).
+  > **expect()** does not return true or false.
+Instead, it throws an error, if the exception is not met.
+The test runner treats thrown errors as failed tests and tests that do not throw as passed.

 ```javascript
 it("should summarize all numbers in a given array", () => {